-Similarly, the current Analyst view could be a lower-level view.
-In the design shown above, if you push down into B, and then type find -hier a in the Tcl window, the command finds a3 and a4.
+In the design shown below, if you push down into B, and then type find - hier a in the Tcl window, the command finds a3 and a4.
 However if you cut and paste the same command into the SCOPE Collections tab, your results would include a1, a2, a3, and a4, because the SCOPE interface uses the top-level database and searches the entire hierarchy.